openstack/openstack-manuals/doc/config-reference/source/tables/senlin-common.rst

    * - ``host`` = ``localhost``
      - (String) Address for invoking webhooks.
 It is useful for cases where proxies are used for triggering webhooks.
 Default to the hostname of the API node.
    * - ``port`` = ``8778``
-     - (Unknown) The port on which a webhook will be invoked.
+     - (Port number) The port on which a webhook will be invoked.
 Useful when service is running behind a proxy.